jinguosun/JinguoSun.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jinguo and I am a Postdoc researcher in the Division of Combustion Physics at Lund University.
+My name is Jinguo Sun.
+I am a postdoc in Division of combustion physics at Lund University, Sweden.
+I received my Bachelor (June, 2017) and Ph.D.
+(June, 2022) degrees from Department of Energy and Power Engineering at Tsinghua University, Beijing, China.
+My current work focuses on plasma-assisted ammonia combustion and non-equilibrium plasma physics, and advanced laser diagnostics.